mike-hewitson/weather-3/README.md

 $ lein run -m weather-3.log-data with-profile dev
 ```

 For the scheduled job in Heroku, try the following
 ```
 lein trampoline run -m weather-3.log-data with-profile production
 ```

+# to create a new version of this from a template

+## project.clj

+Add midje and proto-repl to dev dependencies
+Add midje to plugins
+Add clj-http to dependencies

+Copy weather icons directory into public
+Add into base.html
+Copy contents from home.html, and any other html pages

+Copy code from db.core
+Copy routes from home.clj and any others
+For clj files, don't forget to adjust the ns